davew-msft/MLOps-E2E/Lab2a/README.md

 Take some time and load all of the ipynb notebook files from DBXNotebooks into databricks, and then sync them to your AzDO repo.
 Ensure you can make changes and commit them back to AzDO as you work.

-## Running the DBXNotebooks

-Load and run each ipynb file in the DBXNotebooks folder.

-* 01.Installation_and_Configuration.ipynb
-*
+## Ensure the AML SDK is installed in your workspace/cluster

+Load, run, and save to AzDO:  01.Installation_and_Configuration.ipynb